srt54558/soundblaster-on-linux/README.md

     1. create a text file, and type the following content inside:
        ```
        @echo off
-       C:\ffmpeg\bin\ffplay.exe -ch_layout stereo -f f32le -ar 384000 -nodisp -fflags nobuffer -flags low_delay -i udp://0.0.0.0:9999?buffer_size=131072%overrun_nonfatal=1
+       C:\ffmpeg\bin\ffplay.exe -ch_layout stereo -f f16le -ar 48000 -nodisp -fflags nobuffer -flags low_delay -i udp://0.0.0.0:9999?buffer_size=131072&overrun_nonfatal=1
        ```
     2. rename it to `start_audio_reciever.bat`
     3. press Win+R and run `shell:startup` and place the `start_audio_reciever.bat` inside the folder.

-    **Important tips:** Based on your setting in the Soundblaster, you can change the bitrate to be 24 or 32 bit by changing the `s16le` and `pcm_s16le` from 16 to 24 or 32.
+    **Important tips:** Based on your setting in the Soundblaster, you can change the bitrate to be 24 or 32 bit by changing the `f16le` and `pcm_f16le` from 16 to 24 or 32.
 For crystal clear audio!
+Same with the 48000 hz, just change to anything you       need.
+Note that these changes have to apply to ALL files and lines containing these string, so go thru all slowly!

     Currently i use 32bit 48000.
 I changed to s32le and pcm_s32le.
     For this to work i tweaked my windows batch file to this: